nils247207/biol217a/protocol.md

  for i in $WORK/RNAseq/publication_Prasse/fastqc/fastp/*.fastq.gz; do fastqc -t 4 -o $WORK/RNAseq/publication_Prasse/fastqc/qc_clean_reports $i; done
  ```

-OUTPUT: the quality **did not improve!!** so the raw read quality is used fro the READemption pipeline, as the quality is good!
+OUTPUT: the quality **did not improve!!** so the raw read quality is used for the READemption pipeline!

-4. READemption initialization:
+5. READemption initialization:

 ```bash
 #IN TERMINAL